-C. Eligibility
+D. Eligibility

 - 1. To be eligible, Offerors may include but are not limited to the following: - A public or private non-profit entity possessing a tax-exempt status under section 501(c)(3) of the IRS code; - An institute of higher education; or - A local, state, or federal governmental agency. - 2.
 Offerors must have the financial and technical capability to complete a restoration project successfully and must have experience with project management and contracting. - 3.
 More than one organization may apply for funding with other organizations.
 One organization must assume the responsibility of the prime contractor.
 The other organizations in the collaborative effort will possibly be considered subcontractors to the prime contractor.
 The relationship between the organizations, the lines of communication, and the responsible parties in each organization must be described in addition to the information required in Section V.B.1.
 "Description of the Organization." - 4.
-Offerors must show commitments for a minimum of 50% of their overall project costs from non-NRDA sources, either with dollars or in-kind services, and the non-NRDA funds must buy down the project cost.
+Offerors must show matching funds are being sought.
+Trustees prefer a match in an amount representing at least 50% of the total NRD funds requested, either with dollars or in-kind services.

-III.
+IV.
 State Contractual Requirements